Japanese Nattokinase Might Help Clear Out Your Arteries

 Bottom Line

-The new 1,062-person study suggests that high-dose nattokinase—10,800 FU per day for 12 months—may improve cholesterol and slow early artery plaque, especially when combined with healthy habits and, in some cases, vitamin K2 or low-dose aspirin.
+The new 1,062-person study suggests that high-dose nattokinase, 10,800 FU per day for 12 months, may improve cholesterol and slow early artery plaque, especially when paired with healthy habits and, in some cases, vitamin K2 or low-dose aspirin.

-However, the effective dose is much higher than what most supplements provide, the study design has important limitations and nattokinase has not been proven to reduce heart attacks or strokes.
-If you’re considering it, use it as a possible complement—not a substitute—to evidence-based care, and only after a thorough discussion with your health care team.
+However, the effective dose is much higher than what most supplements provide, the study design has important limits and nattokinase has not been proven to reduce heart attacks or strokes.
+If you are considering it, use it as a possible add-on, not a substitute, for evidence-based care, and only after a careful discussion with your health care team.